What is a farad (F)?

 High-farad value supercapacitors are usually used in applications that require short-term energy storage, power delivery in burst mode, and multiple charge and discharge cycles.
 They are suitable for the following:

-Supercapacitors are not suitable for applications that require long-term compact energy storage, such as consumer devices, like smartphones or tablets.
-Nonetheless, there are some consumer devices where supercapacitors are used due to their quick recharge capability and prolonged lifecycles.
+Supercapacitors aren't suitable for applications that require long-term compact energy storage, such as consumer devices like smartphones or tablets.
+Nonetheless, some consumer devices use supercapacitors due to their quick recharge capability and prolonged lifecycles.
 These include MP3 players and professional camera flashes.

 How larger capacitances are obtained

-Most practical capacitors range between 0.001 μF and 10 F. Larger capacitances can be obtained by increasing the conductor's area, decreasing the space between the plates or using a dielectric medium with a larger permittivity value -- measured in farads per meter.
+Most practical capacitors range between 0.001 μF and 10 F. Larger capacitances can be obtained by increasing conductor area, decreasing the space between the conductor plates or using a dielectric medium with a larger permittivity value -- measured in farads per meter.

-However, there is a limit to how much the plate spacing can be reduced to achieve a high capacitance (high farad value).
+However, there's a limit to how much the plate spacing can be reduced to achieve a high capacitance or high farad value.
 This limit depends on the dielectric breakdown strength of the insulating material between the conducting plates.
-When this space limit is exceeded, a spark jumps between the plates.
+When this insulation space limit is exceeded, a spark jumps between the plates vc.
 It also leaves a conducting track within the insulating material, damaging the capacitor.

-Knowing the electric field strength of the dielectric material is also important.
-This value is used to calculate the voltage that can be safely applied to a capacitor of a given plate separation.
-Here, safe means the voltage value that won't cause arcing in the capacitor.
-This is why capacitors are stamped with both capacitance (farad) and voltage values.
+Knowing the electric field strength of the dielectric or insulating material is also essential.
+This value calculates the voltage that can be safely applied to a capacitor of a given plate or conductor separation.
+Here, safe means the voltage value that won't cause arcing and damage in the capacitor.
+This is why capacitors are stamped with both capacitance, or farad, and voltage values as guidance for their proper use.

-While both the farad and Faraday constant are symbolized by the capital letter F, they are two different things.
-One F indicates that the capacitor produces 1 V of potential difference for an electric charge of 1 C. The Faraday constant is a measure of the amount (magnitude) of electrical charge carried by a single mole of electrons (Avogadro's number).
-It is represented as C/mol.
+Both farad and Faraday constants are symbolized by the capital letter F, but they are different.
+One farad indicates that the capacitor produces 1 V of potential difference for an electric charge of 1 C. In contrast, the Faraday constant measures the amount, or magnitude, of electrical charge carried by a single mole, or amount of substance or elementary entities of a substance -- otherwise known as Avogadro's number and represented as C/mol.

-The value of the Faraday constant is obtained by dividing the Avogadro constant by the number of electrons per coulomb or by multiplying the charge of a single electron with the number of electrons in 1 mol.
+The value of the Faraday constant is obtained by dividing the Avogadro constant by the number of electrons per coulomb or by multiplying the charge of a single electron with the number of electrons in 1 mol as follows:

 Faraday constant (F) = charge of a single electron x the number of electrons in 1 mol